jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 ## Apocalypse

+Phillip will awaken in a cold sweat.
+He will feel a strong connection to the Eldrazi.
+Give him the option to resist or embrace the call.
+If he resists, make a Wisdom saving throw or suffer one level of exhaustion.
+If he embraces the power, her gains the benifits of Foresight.

+> Chaos reigns.
+The south of Verns stands brigtly ablaze against the morning's twilight, a result of the explosions which shook the city only moments before.
+Soot and ash fill the air contributing a sense of panic on the streets of the city which the ringing of warning bells does not abate.
+Soldiers from the garrison have already begun to arm themselves and stream into the streets, no doubt readying themselves for the coming storm.

+### The Northern Garrison
+Under the leadership of the Order forces gather at the northern garrison, ready to push south into the city.
+The players will consult with Rhys and her war council oh how to proceed.

 ### Separated
+> Suddenly a great crack of thunder shook the platoon to its very foundations.
+Arcing from the top of the palace, a greenish bolt of energy surged skyward, illuminating the early morning sky in a sickly green glow.
+It would have almost been awe inspiring was it not for the sky tearing itself asunder.
+All the people of Verns stared up into another ream, a realm with which you were well aquainted.
+> Now suspended in the sky above the city was a vast desert, with pockets of rocky outcroppings breaking up the rolling, sandy hills.
+The Eldrazi had come.
+Large geometric shapes, seemingly molded out of single blocks of stone, hovered in the air and slowly descended past the barrier between worlds.
+The craft themselves were too numerous to count.
+Above them was a creature so gargautuan it defied all logic.
+One who's name had already been burned into your minds - Emrakul.
+The apocalypse had come.

+DC 15 perception check to spot the incoming Hedron and warn the troops.
+If no warning, DC `12` dex save to avoid taking `1d6` damage and being trapped under rubble.
+Players can free trapped soldiers or other players with a DC `12` strength check.

 ### Blowing the Bridges
 A small coalition of legionaires gathers around the north end of a major bridge in Verns.
 The Watcher joins them as they intend to hold the line until the bridge can be destroyed.
 With the players help, The Watcher puts her plan into motion - she explains the situation and then gives the players a few minutes to plan.
 Soon the encounter will begin as the Eldrazi front arrives.